with-pouyax/Coin-Change-Calculator/README.md

 ### Code Structure
 The code consists of several functions:

-get_cents: Prompts the user for the number of cents, ensuring a non-negative input.
+-get_cents: Prompts the user for the number of cents, ensuring a non-negative input.

-calculate_quarters, calculate_dimes, calculate_nickels, calculate_pennies: These functions calculate the number of quarters, dimes, nickels, and pennies needed, respectively.
+-calculate_quarters, calculate_dimes, calculate_nickels, calculate_pennies:
+These functions calculate the number of quarters, dimes, nickels, and pennies needed, respectively.

-The main function orchestrates the execution of the program by calling these functions and displaying the final result.
+-The main function orchestrates the execution of the program by calling these functions and displaying the final result.

 ### How to Compile and Run
-Ensure you have a C compiler installed on your system.
+1-Ensure you have a C compiler installed on your system.
-Open a terminal and navigate to the directory containing the source code.
+2-Open a terminal and navigate to the directory containing the source code.
-Compile the code using the following command: bash
+3-Compile the code using the following command:
-Copy code

 gcc change_calculator.c -o change_calculator -lcs50

-Run the executable:
+4-Run the executable:
-bash
-Copy code

 ./change_calculator

 ### Example
-plaintext
-Copy code

 Please enter the number of cents:
 87
 4

 In this example, the user is owed 87 cents, and the program calculates that the minimum number of coins required is 4 (3 quarters and 1 dime).

 ### Contributions